MD2Korg/software.md2k.org/content/howto/mCerebrum/getting-started.md

 ## <a name="backup"></a>Back Up Data on a Computer

 1) **Important:** You must first stop data collection before transferring data to a computer.
 Open the PhoneSensor app and tap the button to stop data collection.
-See instructions [here]](#startstop) if you need more details.
+See instructions [here](#startstop) if you need more details.

 2) Connect the smartphone to a PC using the charging cable.